[May 2021: The bike path is on the street now in the south lane all the way between Burrard bridge & Stanley Park.]

 The West End (1.9 km/1.2 mi) (light green line along Beach Avenue):

 The bridge is Burrard Bridge.
-While you can ride under it into False Creek, you can also ride across the bridge into Kitsilano.
+While you can ride under it into False Creek, you can also ride over the bridge into Kitsilano.

 To go over to Kitsilano, go up the hill on the west (Stanley Park) side of the bridge to Pacific Avenue.
 Thurlow on the west side of the Aquatic Centre is steep but short, and connects directly to the bike path on Pacific.